Deterministic Policy Gradient for Reinforcement Learning with Continuous Time and State: Main Theoretical Results

 \section{Main Theoretical Results}

-We will first characterize the gradient of the objective functional \Cref{eq:cost_phi} with respect to the policy parameter $\phi$, using a continuous-time analogue of the discrete-time advantage function.
+We will first characterize the gradient of the objective functional \eqref{eq:cost_phi} with respect to the policy parameter $\phi$, using a continuous-time analogue of the discrete-time advantage function.
 We will then derive a martingale characterization of this continuous-time advantage function and value function, which serves as the foundation of our algorithm design under deterministic policies.
-All detailed proofs can be found in \Cref{app:seq:proof}.

-\subsection{Deterministic policy gradient (DPG) formula}
+\subsection{Deterministic Policy Gradient (DPG) Formula}

 We first introduce a dynamic version of the objective function $J(\phi)$.
 For each $(t,x)\in [0,T]\times \sR^n$, define the value function